todstoychev/Laravel5Starter/README.md

 This project uses the Laravel 5 framework.
 Actually this is starter Laravel 5 project.
-It contains user managment system, including register, login, forgotten password, change password and other related functionalities.
+It contains user management system, including register, login, forgotten password, change password and other related functionalities.
 It also contains Basic admin panel and user roles implementation.
 The project uses several modules:

 1. [laracasts/flash](https://github.com/laracasts/flash) - module used for the flash message notifications
 2. [fzaninotto/faker](https://github.com/fzaninotto/Faker) - used to generate dummy data
 3. [barryvdh/laravel-debugbar](https://github.com/barryvdh/laravel-debugbar) - used for the debug bar in development mode
 4. [orchestra/imagine](https://github.com/orchestral/imagine) - module used to manipulate images.
 Used for the user avatar
-5. [mmanos/laravel-search](https://github.com/mmanos/laravel-search) - used to provide full text search functionallity in the admin panel
+5. [nqxcode/laravel-lucene-search](https://github.com/nqxcode/laravel-lucene-search) - full text search module
-6. [zendframework/zendsearch](https://github.com/zendframework/ZendSearch) - used from mmanos/laravel-search
-7. [dimsav/laravel-translatable](https://github.com/dimsav/laravel-translatable) - used to translate models.
+6. [dimsav/laravel-translatable](https://github.com/dimsav/laravel-translatable) - used to translate models.
 It is necessary if you plan to create multilanguage application.

 The project contains also several frontend plugins: